smikhalevski/react-corsair/README.md

 by [`nextHydrationChunk`](https://smikhalevski.github.io/react-corsair/classes/ssr.SSRRouter.html#nextHydrationChunk)
-contains the `<script>` tag that hydrates the router for which [`hydrateRouter`](https://smikhalevski.github.io/react-corsair/functions/react_corsair.hydrateRouter.html) was invoked.
+contains the `<script>` tag that hydrates the router for which [`hydrateRouter`](https://smikhalevski.github.io/react-corsair/functions/react_corsair.hydrateRouter.html) is invoked on the client side.

 ## Streaming SSR

-Thanks to `Suspense`, React can stream parts of your app while it is being rendered.
+React can stream parts of your app while it is being rendered.
 React Corsair provides API to inject its hydration chunks into a streaming process.
 The API is different for NodeJS streams and [Readable Web Streams](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream).